PencilCode/reference/documents/turtle/animationqueues.html.md

 ### Example 3: Unbalanced Queues

-If we have the same number of commands, the queues will run at the same time (as shown above).
+We have see above that if we use the same number of commands with two turtles, the queues will run at the same time.
 However, if we have a different number of actions being queued, it desynchronizes the two turtles.

 <pre class="examp">
 pen red